Anheuser-Busch brands: Bud Light Orange

-Bud Light made with real orange peels.
+Bud Light made with orange peels.
 It has 142 Cal/12USozserve.
 Released in April 2018 with 4.2% alcohol content, the same alcohol content as Bud Light.

 Bud Light Seltzer

-Bud Light released their own alcoholic seltzer water beverage in mid-January, 2020.
-The four flavors available include black cherry, lemon lime, strawberry, and mango, and are made from cane sugar and fruit flavor.
+Bud Light released their own alcoholic seltzer water beverage in mid-January 2020.
+The four flavors available include black cherry, watermelon, tangerine, mango, and are made from cane sugar and fruit flavor.
 Each can has 100 calories per 12 US fl oz serving and has 5% ABV.

 Bud Light Lime-A-Ritas

-Since April 2012, AB has released a line of 8% alcohol by volume (6% ABV in Canada) flavored malt beverages titled "Bud Light Lime Ritas," with its flagship flavor being the "Lime-a-Rita," a lime flavored beverage.
+Since April 2012, AB has released a line of 8% alcohol by volume (6% ABV in Canada) flavored malt beverages titled "Bud Light Lime Ritas", with its flagship flavor being the "Lime-a-Rita", a lime flavored beverage.
 The drinks are available in a twenty-five ounce can, as well as a twelve-pack of eight ounce cans.
-Since then, AB has released the strawberry-flavored "Straw-Ber-Rita," the mango flavored "Mang-o-Rita," and the raspberry flavored "Raz-Ber-Rita."
+Since then, AB has released the strawberry-flavored "Straw-Ber-Rita", the mango flavored "Mang-o-Rita", and the raspberry flavored "Raz-Ber-Rita".
 For the winter 2013 season, AB released the cranberry-flavored "Cran-Brrr-Rita" as well, and wound up extending it through January and February 2014 due to strong sales.
-After the release of the "Mang-o-Rita" and "Raz-Ber-Rita," A-B released an eighteen-pack case containing six "Lime-a-Ritas," four "Straw-Ber-Ritas," four "Mang-o-Ritas," and four "Raz-Ber-Ritas."
+After the release of the "Mang-o-Rita" and "Raz-Ber-Rita", A-B released an eighteen-pack case containing six "Lime-a-Ritas", four "Straw-Ber-Ritas", four "Mang-o-Ritas", and four "Raz-Ber-Ritas".

-In August 2014, A-B released a new fall seasonal extension for their "Rita" line, "Apple-Ahh-Rita," an apple-flavored margarita sold until November 2014.
+In August 2014, A-B released a new fall seasonal extension for their "Rita" line, "Apple-Ahh-Rita", an apple-flavored margarita sold until November 2014.

-In February 2015, A-B released a new summer seasonal extension for their "Rita" line, "Lemon-Ade-Rita," a lemonade flavored margarita.
+In February 2015, A-B released a new summer seasonal extension for their "Rita" line, "Lemon-Ade-Rita", a lemonade flavored margarita.

 In summer 2016, A-B released the newest "rita" flavor of their line named "Water-melon-rita", a watermelon flavored margarita.
-A-B also released the "Grape-Ahh-Rita," a grape flavored margarita.
-In fall 2016, A-B released the new "Cherry-Ahh-Rita," a cherry-flavored margarita.
+A-B also released the "Grape-Ahh-Rita", a grape flavored margarita.
+In fall 2016, A-B released the new "Cherry-Ahh-Rita", a cherry-flavored margarita.

 In summer 2017, A-B released the new "Peach-A-Rita".
-A-B also released the new "Orange-A-Rita," in certain states and the "Grape-Ahh-Rita" was renamed "Grape-A-Rita".
-Also in summer 2017, A-B introduced "Splash by Lime-A-Rita," a line of lighter Lime-A-Ritas with less alcohol, calories, and carbs available in three flavors; the existing "Straw-Ber-Rita" and the two new flavors "Pine-Apple-Rita" and "Coco-Nut-Rita."
+A-B also released the new "Orange-A-Rita", in certain states and the "Grape-Ahh-Rita" was renamed "Grape-A-Rita".
+Also in summer 2017, A-B introduced "Splash by Lime-A-Rita", a line of lighter Lime-A-Ritas with less alcohol, calories, and carbs available in three flavors; the existing "Straw-Ber-Rita" and the two new flavors "Pine-Apple-Rita" and "Coco-Nut-Rita".
 In the fall of 2017, A-B introduced Pome-Granate-Rita.

 In 2018, A-B introduced several flavors, including, Pine-Apple-Rita, Coco-Nut-Rita, Grape-Fruit-Rita, Berry-A-Rita, and brought back the watermelon flavor.

 In 2019, Passion-Fruit-Rita and Cherry-Lime-Rita were introduced and cranberry came back.
 In 2020, A-B introduced Guav-A-Rita.